 I returned to the place of my mother’s death today.
 A lone hospital room in neutral hues with a view of the blossom trees that line the wide streets of a manicured country village not far from Sydney.
 The room remains the same, a den dedicated to healing or to helping those transition from one life to whatever comes next.
 But the stranger now lying within it’s walls is not my mother, though I wish it was if only to get one more hour holding her hand.

-There’s the sterile corridor I fled down to inhale life’s oxygen through the door to outside, moments after she took her last breathe.
+There’s the sterile corridor I fled down to inhale life’s oxygen through the door to outside, moments after she took her last breath.
 There’s the door to the toilets where I sobbed behind a cubicle partition lest someone public see my private pain and there’s the café where the barista filled an empty coffee cup with chocolate freckles hoping sugar would fill the hole in my life that was inevitable in it’s arrival.

 But I’m not here for my mother.
 This time my father lies within these walls facing the same blossomed branches on that wide street, the last vistas of his now dead wife.